ericallam/WellCached/README.md

 To run the tests; clone the repo, and run `rake test` from the root directory or open the "WellCache.xcworkspace" and run the Test target using `⌘U`

+## Example

+Most of the time, [NSURLCache](http://nshipster.com/nsurlcache/) is all you'll need for caching expensive operations, but there are a couple common instances where you don't have much control over the networking stack that's fetching the data, such as using a third-party API library that talks to their own server, or for example the Apple-supplied Directions API.

+So the example project in `Examples/WalkingDirections` makes use of `WellCached` to fetch and store the result of walking directions for each location in the table view.

+**TODO** Build example and insert GIF here

 ## Requirements

 No dependencies other than Foundation